 Crystals and 2.8 Å diffraction of a resurrected ancestral enzyme, malate dehydrogenase from green sulfur bacteria (Chlorobia)

-The structures and functions of biological macromolecules are the end-products of a historical process, which in some cases may stretch back over the past 3-4 billion years.
 Hence a precise molecular understanding of macromolecular assemblies ultimately must be informed by evolutionary mechanisms.
 For knowledge of the macromolecular structure-function relationship, we consider it essential to explicitly incorporate modern developments in population genetics, phylogenetics, and probability theory.
-Conversely, structural knowledge also informs evolutionary inferences.
+Conversely, biochemical and biophysical principles also inform evolutionary inferences.

 Our lab is interested in many diverse, basic, and unresolved problems in molecular evolution: